ethanncai/EthanNCai/README.md

+Used to be:

+* Undergraduate student in Jimei University.
+* Algorithm intern. at SDIC Intelligence.

 Currently:

-* An undergraduate student at Jimei University, Since Spt., 2021.
-* An associate algorithm engineering intern. at Anker Innovations, Since Dec., 2024
+* Associate algorithm intern. at Anker Innovations, Since Dec., 2024 Going to:

-Going to:
 * Pursue a master's degree at The Hong Kong Polytechnic University in Spt., 2025.